 The Simplified Chinese characters still carry the beauty and essence of this language and culture.
 In most cases, you will be learning this simplified Chinese character when we talk about learning the Chinese language.

 As a Mandarin beginner, it is always better and easier to start with simplified Chinese.
-Not only it’s the official written text used nowadays in China, but also it can save lots of your effort on learning Chinese characters.
+Not only it’s the official written text used nowadays in China, but also it can save lots of effort in learning Chinese characters.
 You may go further to study the Traditional Chinese character once you obtained a high proficiency in the Chinese language and get more interested in China’s traditional literature and culture.

 It’s not only about the language.

-The Chinese speaking community has created and is still creating pearls of wisdom and other “spiritual treasures”， from the traditional legacies dated thousands of years ago like the lunar calendars, zodiac systems, poems, water-ink paintings, calligraphy works, Feng-Shui, and Kung Fu to the modern-day entertainment products like the TV series, movies, novels, and popular songs.
+The Chinese-speaking community has created and is still creating pearls of wisdom and other “spiritual treasures”， from the traditional legacies dated thousands of years ago like the lunar calendars, zodiac systems, poems, water-ink paintings, calligraphy works, Feng-Shui, and Kung Fu to the modern-day entertainment products like the TV series, movies, novels, and popular songs.

-Only by reading or watching these contents through the Chinese language can you appreciate and enjoy the true cultural meaning and charm.
+Only by reading or watching these contents in the Chinese language can you appreciate and enjoy the true cultural meaning and charm.
 It is not enough to rely on translation to appreciate these cultural arts because translation often inevitably loses subtle but important information.

-The Chinese speaking community has created and is still creating a full array of pearls of wisdom and other “spiritual treasures” – from the traditional legacies dated thousands of years ago like the lunar calendars, zodiac systems, poems, water-ink paintings and calligraphy works, Feng-Shui, Kung Fu, to the modern-day entertainment products like the TV series, movies, novels, popular songs, and dramas.
-To appreciate and enjoy all these contents, reading or watching them in their original language will surely allow you to feel more of its true connotation than merely relying upon translators.
+The Chinese-speaking community has created and is still creating a full array of pearls of wisdom and other “spiritual treasures” – from the traditional legacies dated thousands of years ago like the lunar calendars, zodiac systems, poems, water-ink paintings and calligraphy works, Feng-Shui, Kung Fu, to the modern-day entertainment products like the TV series, movies, novels, popular songs, and dramas.
+To appreciate and enjoy all these contents, reading or watching them in their original language will surely allow you to feel more of their true connotation than merely relying upon translators.
 Some subtle but important nuances would inevitably be lost in the translation.

 After general knowledge about the Chinese language, you may get even more excited about learning this ancient oriental language.
-At the same time, you may also still be concerned about how difficult it will be to obtain this language and how long it takes to achieve proficiency of daily communication?
+At the same time, you may also still be concerned about how difficult it will be to obtain this language and how long it takes to achieve proficiency in daily communication?

 My answer is that – Mandarin Chinese is not that tough to conquer.
 All you need is patience and persistent efforts to put into the learning process.
 You will find yourself making huge progress after a period time of hard-working if you can study it with professional instruction from well-trained Chinese teachers.

-At Keats School, we promise that you will be able to approach the Chinese proficiency of HSK-4/HSK-5 within one or two years of intensive one-on-one Chinese study, even you’re a zero-basis starter.
-Because Keats teaching team has rich experience in teaching the Chinese language and has also developed its unique methodology of helping Mandarin learners.
+At Keats School, we promise that you will be able to approach the Chinese proficiency of HSK-4/HSK-5 within one or two years of intensive one-on-one Chinese study, even if you’re a zero-basis starter.
+Because Keats’s teaching team has rich experience in teaching the Chinese language and has also developed its unique methodology of helping Mandarin learners.

 It’s not meaning that learning the Chinese language is just like a piece of cake.
 Naturally, along your journey of learning, you would face some challenges when you try to go further.
 Still, since this blog article is a general introduction for Mandarin beginners, I prefer to mention less about this part and try to help these ambitious language learners stride out their first steps.